FILLING OUT A PASSPORT APPLICATION FORM

 Section 3 refers to previous passports, either held by the applicant or in which he or she was included.
 For non-British nationals, this includes the national identity card issued in their country of origin.

 Once again, the process of filling in the boxes is quite straightforward and self-evident.
-Applicants should first cross the relevant box to indicate whether or not they have previously held or been included in passports, then fill out their numbers in item B. Item C should be left blank unless their latest passport has been lost or stolen.
+Applicants should first cross the relevant box to indicate whether or not they have previously held or been included in a passport.
+Then, fill out their numbers in item B. Item C should be left blank unless their latest passport has been lost or stolen.
 If that is the case, applicants should fill in the passport information, such as when and where it was issued, the holders’ surname at the time of issuing, how it got lost or stolen, and the date and place in which it went missing.

 SECTION 4 – Parents’ Details